mirko93s/btd6farmer/README.md

 ### instructions.json
 #### Creating the gameplan and example
 The gameplan is a json file that contains the round as a key and the value as an array with instructions.

+All coordinates are normalized to you'r screen resolution, to work with a wider range of computers. (a value between 0 and 1)

 The following example instruction places a tower on the absolute center of the map and starts the game in fast forward mode, on round 3.
 See [instruction types](#instruction_types) for more information about the different types of instructions.

 ```json
 {
     "3": [